 The District continues to focus on maintaining and improving park district assets.
-As a result of the voter-approved referendum in 2022, the District will have significant capital improvements in the coming years which include expansion and renovations to the Ackerman Sports & Fitness Center, renovations to Sunset Pool, and acquiring additional open space for park district activities.
-District-wide maintenance projects continue to include the restoration of the Lake Ellyn boathouse, improvements to athletic fields, a community-wide native restoration project, a tree maintenance plan, a playground replacement plan, improvements to various park district pathways within the community, and a continue focus on improving customer service and internal efficiencies.
+As a result of the voter-approved referendum in 2022, the District has significant capital improvements in the coming years which included expansion and renovations to the Ackerman Sports & Fitness Center, renovations to Sunset Pool, and acquiring additional open space for park district activities.
+District-wide maintenance projects continue to include improvements to athletic fields, a community-wide native restoration project, a tree maintenance plan, a playground replacement plan, improvements to various park district pathways within the community, and a continue focus on improving customer service and internal efficiencies.